c19h2602/DFIR_Notes/Hunting-C2/notes_cobalt_strike.md

 * `\msagent_*`
 * `\MSSE-*`
 * `\*-server`
+* `\dce_64`

 Can be detected through System EVTX events `17` and `18`.
 Should be explicitly configured to log named pipes.
-[CS detection through named pipes](https://labs.f-secure.com/blog/detecting-cobalt-strike-default-modules-via-named-pipe-analysis/).
+Deep dive example illustrated [CS detection through named pipes](https://labs.f-secure.com/blog/detecting-cobalt-strike-default-modules-via-named-pipe-analysis/).

 Three additional methods to execute CS beacons:
 1. [Using PowerShell to load and inject shellcode directly into memory](https://newtonpaul.com/analysing-fileless-malware-cobalt-strike-beacon/#Injecting_into_memory_with_PowerShell)